- Brian Baker

-On a visit a few weeks later to see my parents and brother, my brother, who is now the MD at Wrentham and also a brass teacher, showed Laura how to get a note out of a tenor horn, the same instrument my mum plays in the Wrentham Band.
+On a visit a few weeks later to see my parents and brother, my brother, who is now the MD at Wrentham and also a brass teacher, showed Lom how to get a note out of a tenor horn, the same instrument my mum plays in the Wrentham Band.
 Whether she had a tenor horn for the same reason that I was given one, is a question which is probably best not asked.

-Laura started tenor horn lessons with the Brass Class and later they held a recruitment morning at which Laura was expected to play.
-What Laura had said to Brian Baker before we arrived, I have no idea but the instant we walked in the door he told me he had some brass instruments ready for me to try out.
+Lom started tenor horn lessons with the Brass Class and later they held a recruitment morning at which Laura was expected to play.
+What Lom had said to Brian Baker before we arrived, I have no idea but the instant we walked in the door he told me he had some brass instruments ready for me to try out.
 Being an obliging sort of soul, I dutifully tried out some and chose the Eb bass.

 On a few more years and I play Eb bass in both Brass Class and the main band where I sit next to Brian and hope he doesn’t regret encouraging me to play all those years ago.

 I’d like to conclude by saying that I never ever hit a wrong note and my brother was wrong to have put me on the tenor horn but, unfortunately, that’s not true.

 - John Stuckey